Estate Planning for Same Sex Couples

 How Does this Ruling Affect Estate Taxes for Same Sex Couples?

 Under Federal law, spouses enjoy an unlimited marital deduction.
 This means that when a person dies, his or her spouse will not incur any estate tax liability with respect to assets left by their deceased spouse.
 The “marital deduction” allows married couples to postpone any taxes due until the second spouse dies.
 Ultimately, a married couple is taxed once, at the second spouse’s death.

 Same sex couples are now able to enjoy the unlimited marital deduction as would a heterosexual couple.

 Generally, spouses can make gifts and transfer property to one another without incurring gift taxes.
 Now, the gift tax “marital exemption” should apply to married same-sex couples as well.

 The legal implications of this ruling go beyond symbolic to monetary.
 The Obergefell case depicts how life changing the decision can be for same sex couples through its three plaintiffs that were involved.

-In this case, James Obergefell wanted to be recognized as the spouse of John Arthur, who died from ALS.
-Obergefell wanted to be listed on his spouse’s death certificate like other widowers as his spouse.
-With this ruling, same sex couples can now be listed as the spouse on death certificates.
+In this case, James Obergefell wanted recognition as John Arthur’s spouse, who died from ALS.
+Obergefell wanted listing on his spouse’s death certificate as his spouse, like other widowers.
+With this ruling, same sex couples can now list as the spouse on death certificates.

 Thomas Kostura was married to Army Reserve Sergeant First Class Ijpe DeKoe and every time they traveled across state lines to return home to Tennessee, he lost his status as “spouse”.
 This meant that if DeKoe had been killed in action, Kostura would not have been eligible to receive all governmental benefits that opposite-sex partners of military members are entitled to.